KEDuran/Team_Profile_Generator/README.md

 ## Description

-The goal of this assignment was to develop a team profile generator commandline interface application (CLI) that would prompt the user with questions aimed at gathering information about their business team membe.
+The goal of this assignment was to develop a team profile generator commandline interface (CLI) application that would prompt the user with questions aimed at gathering information about their business team members.
 The user's input would then be used to generate a team webpage that lists all the information entered into the CLI per team member.
-In addition to using a commandline application to generate a team webpage, a core portion of this assignmnet was to utilize unit testing, so all code used to design the employee constructor classes was required to past all included unit tests.
+In addition to using a commandline application to generate a team webpage, a core portion of this assignmnet was to utilize unit testing, so all code used to design the employee constructor classes was required to past all provided unit tests.

 ## Table of Contents

-Please use the links provided in the table of contents listed below to navigate through this project's ReadMe.
+Please use the links in the table of contents provided below to navigate through this project's ReadMe.

 - [Links for Submission Items](#links-for-submission-items)
 - [Assignment Scope](#assignment-scope)